hediehmmrezaei/webscraping-movies/README.md

 # Web Scraping Movies Project

-This project uses Python to scrape data about the top 50 highly ranked films from a web page.
+This project uses Python to scrape data about the top 50 highly ranked films from a webpage.
 The extracted data is saved into a CSV file and also stored in a SQLite database.

 ## Project Description

-The goal of this project is to practice web scraping, data extraction, data storage, and basic SQL querying.
+The goal of this project is to practice:

+- Web scraping
+- HTML parsing
+- Data extraction
+- Data storage
+- Basic SQL querying
+- Uploading a project to GitHub

-The program collects movie information including:
+The program collects the following movie information:

 - Average Rank
 - Film Title